mokshaproject/moksha/docs/main/tg2/docs/main/Wiki20/wiki20.rst

 .. code:: wiki_root/trunk/wiki20/templates/pagelist.html
    :language: html

-The bolded section represents the Genshi code of interest.
+The section in bold represents the Genshi code of interest.
 You can guess that the ``py:for`` is a python ``for`` loop, modified to fit into Genshi's XML.
 It iterates through each of the ``pages`` (which we'll send in via the controller, using a modification you'll see next).
 For each one, ``Page Name Here`` is